 - “I’m so lazy”

 - “I’m such a procrastinator”

 - “I’m too overweight to bother trying to get to my ideal weight”

 - “I’m too busy to work on any goals or dreams”

-You might not actively be thinking those to yourself, and you might not even be aware that they are your beliefs about yourself.
+You might recognize some of these as things you think about yourself.
+OR, you might not even be aware that they are your beliefs about yourself.

 I know I wasn’t.

 When my coach first asked me to list my limiting beliefs I said, and I quote: “Umm, hmm, I don’t think I have any“.
 Then she had me visualize certain situations and answer some questions honestly about my past and like 20 negative self-beliefs poured out of me.